arunixx/arunnatarajan/README.md

 https://youtu.be/Ajh7ty0PtyI

 Tech Videos:
-https://youtu.be/PX50YlEFb0E  How to make professional YouTube video using free software https://youtu.be/HToxWaUbxbI  Difference between COPY and ADD commands in Docker file https://youtu.be/51Fcj2xlGa8  Difference between CMD and ENTRYPOINT in Docker file https://youtu.be/EVgoCAUypAg  AWS EC2 Automation Using Terraform - Infrastructure As A Code https://youtu.be/sRc_4a5V6kg  Difference between Vertical and Horizontal Scaling https://youtu.be/tVkDife0GIY  Why do we need Kubernetes in IT Infrastructure?
+https://youtu.be/PX50YlEFb0E  How to make professional YouTube video using free software <br />
+https://youtu.be/HToxWaUbxbI  Difference between COPY and ADD commands in Docker file <br />
+https://youtu.be/51Fcj2xlGa8  Difference between CMD and ENTRYPOINT in Docker file <br />
+https://youtu.be/EVgoCAUypAg  AWS EC2 Automation Using Terraform - Infrastructure As A Code <br />
+https://youtu.be/sRc_4a5V6kg  Difference between Vertical and Horizontal Scaling <br /> https://youtu.be/tVkDife0GIY  Why do we need Kubernetes in IT Infrastructure? <br />

 </p>